ngokhoa1202/cs-note/programming/java/fundamentals/generics/Generics.md

 Box<String> stringBox = new Box<>();
 Box rawBox = stringBox;               // OK
 ```
-- However, assigning a raw type to a parameterized type or invoking methods of raw type causes unchecked conversion or unchecked invocation warnings.
+- However, assigning an object of raw type to an object of parameterized type or invoking methods of raw type causes unchecked conversion or unchecked invocation warnings.
 ```Java title='Assigning a raw type to a parameterized type causes warning'
 Box rawBox = new Box();           // rawBox is a raw type of Box<T>
 Box<Integer> intBox = rawBox;     // warning: unchecked conversion